nlposs/nlposs.github.io/2020/index.md

    - Teaching NLP with OSS
    - NLP-OSS in the industry

+## Submission information

+Authors are invited to submit a

+- Full paper up to 8 pages of content or
+- Short paper up to 4 pages of content

+Submissions can be non-archival and be presented in the NLP-OSS workshop; but we would still require at least a 4 page submission so that reviewers have enough information to make the acceptance/rejection decision.
+This non-archival option is helpful for author(s) who wants to publish or had published the work elsewhere and would like to present/discuss pertinent NLP-OSS related work to the workshop PCs and attendees.

+All papers are allowed unlimited but sensible pages for references.
+Final camera ready versions will be allowed an additional page of content to address reviewers' comments.

+Submission should be formatted according to the EMNLP 2020 LaTeX or MS Word templates at [https://2020.emnlp.org/files/emnlp2020-templates.zip](https://2020.emnlp.org/files/emnlp2020-templates.zip).

+Submissions should be uploaded to Softconf conference management system at [https://www.softconf.com/emnlp2020/nlposs/](https://www.softconf.com/emnlp2020/nlposs/).

+**Note:** Paper can be [dual-submitted](https://2020.emnlp.org/call-for-papers) to both EMNLP 2020 and the NLP-OSS workshop.

 ## Important dates

 The 2nd NLP-OSS workshop will be co-located with the EMNLP 2020 conference.